krambertech/movie-store-frontend/README.md

 ##### Adding movies

 Let's fill database with initial data.
-In order to do this, you need click on plus button in the right bottom corner of your screen, you will see the form for adding movies: you can add one by submitting a form or simply by uploading the text file with some movies.
+In order to do this, you need click on plus button in the right bottom corner of your screen, you will see the form for adding movies: you can add one by submitting a form or simply by uploading the text file with some movies, some examples are in ./movie_files folder

 The text file should be formatted like: